jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Our game is different because of us.
 We have mythological, philosophical, scientific interpretations that create artificial selection pressures.
 Sometimes these pressures liberate and advance life on the gameboard.
 Sometimes they exploit and degrade.
 We're still learning which is which.

 To teach us the difference, let's experience how life plays the game.
 How does it succeed, even when it can only sense water, see motion, follow instinct, and always have limited lifespans.
 Experiencing life's journey reveals its methods and requirements.
-And it shows what we're still seeking: the realization of our technological nature.
+And it shows what we're still seeking: the realization of our technological identity.

 - should note interactions/teamwork/collaborations more.